AI-Driven Prediction of Cancer Pain Episodes: A Hybrid Decision Support Approach: Discussion and Conclusion

 \textbf{LLM Module}.
 The use of LLM enabled flexible and scalable processing of unstructured clinical data.
 Its ability to integrate diverse information sources without manual preprocessing marked a significant advancement over traditional ML pipelines.
 The use of RAG significantly enhanced the robustness of the prediction framework.

-The modular structure of the final prompt facilitated error tracing and iterative refinement.
-By segmenting the reasoning into preprocessing, medication analysis, and prediction synthesis, it allowed for targeted improvements and ensured transparency in decision-making.
-This is particularly valuable in clinical settings, where interpretability and traceability are essential.
+The modular prompt structure, which segments reasoning into preprocessing, medication analysis, and prediction synthesis, facilitated error tracing, iterative refinement, and transparency, which are particularly valuable in clinical settings.
 However, standalone LLM predictions exhibited a tendency toward high false positives, particularly in cases with ambiguous complaints or aggressive medication use.
 This limitation highlighted the need for further refinement or integration with structured models to achieve balanced predictive performance.

-\textbf{AI-Enhanced Clinical Prediction}.
-The ML component captures patterns in structured data (e.g., analgesic usage, vital signs), while the LLM—fine-tuned via prompt engineering and RAG using clinical dosing guidelines, interprets ambiguous medication logs and free-text clinical notes.
-This hybrid approach significantly enhances decision support: it improves sensitivity in marginal cases, where traditional models fail, and reduces false positives by correcting misinterpretations in medication records.
-Compared to ML-only baselines, the hybrid model reduced missed pain alerts by 8.6\% (48h) and 10.4\% (72h), and increased the prediction accuracy, enhancing both sensitivity and reliability for real-time pain management.

 \textbf{Decision-Making Value}.
-In real-world clinical practice, physicians often face incomplete, inconsistent, or ambiguous documentation—particularly in medication records and patient-reported symptoms.
-The integration of an LLM enables contextual interpretation of free-text clinical notes, resolving such ambiguities and enhancing data completeness without additional manual effort.
-Ultimately, this hybrid ML–LLM system augments clinical judgment, particularly in marginal or data-sparse situations, and supports more precise, timely, and equitable pain management in hospital settings.
+In real-world practice, clinical documentation is often incomplete or ambiguous.
+Our hybrid approach resolves this by using the ML component to capture structured data patterns and the RAG-augmented LLM to interpret free-text notes.
+This integration significantly enhances decision support, improving sensitivity in marginal cases and reducing false positives.
+Notably, the hybrid model reduced missed pain alerts by 10.6\% (48h) and 10.7\% (72h) compared to ML-only baselines, augmenting clinical judgment in data-sparse situations.
+Furthermore, a key advantage for deployment is inference latency.
+By restricting LLM invocation to marginal-confidence cases, the hybrid model requires only 0.41s per case, striking an optimal balance between the rapid execution of ML-only models (0.05s) and the computational intensity of full LLM inference (0.92s).